tarantool/doc/doc/reference/reference_lua/fiber.rst

                              from :ref:`fiber.create <fiber-create>`
                              or :ref:`fiber.self <fiber-self>`
                              or :ref:`fiber.find <fiber-find>`
-        :return: id of the fiber.
+        :return: ID of the fiber.
         :rtype: number

         ``fiber.self():id()`` can also be expressed as ``fiber.id()``.